The dog team grew with Indigo (Cocker Spaniel), and Tigga (2017), a Spring Spaniel.

-Haggis was the new boy on the block in 2015, but that role has now been taken by Tigga.
-Haggis has been successful in the 2017 season in Bay of Plenty locating approximately 2 kg of Perigord truffle for a client over a couple of sessions.
+Haggis was the new boy on the block in 2015.
+Haggis was successful in the 2017 season in Bay of Plenty locating approximately 2 kg of Perigord truffle for a client over a couple of sessions.

 Haggis finds both T. melanosporum (Périgord) and T. borchii (Bianchetto).

 Haggis suddenly become seriously ill and was in extreme pain and unable to be touched.
 He was euthanised in May 2018 and is sorely missed.